naveennitk2009/django-queue-email/README.rst

 =====

 Queue Email is a small app which lets any django project to send emails which are queued to AWS SQS.
-Queue Email also provides a command which can be run (eg. as a cron) to process those emails from the SQS queue.
+Queue Email also provides a command which can be run to process those emails from the SQS queue every 0.05s .

 Setup
 -----------